Intergen-NZ/In-Memory-Locking/README.md

 # In Memory Locking

 ## NuGet
-Add this into your projects from [Nuget](https://www.nuget.org/packages/Intergen.InMemoryLocking/)
+Add this library into your projects from [NuGet](https://www.nuget.org/packages/Intergen.InMemoryLocking/).

 ## Features
 The purpose of this is to provide a light weight, thread-safe in-memory locking solution.
 If a lock on an id is already held and not timed-out, trying to get a lock on that same id from another thread will throw an exception.